-Pain is a recognized association with LGI1-/ CASPR2-antibodies.
-Of 147 patients, pain was experienced by 17/33 (52%) CASPR2- versus 20/108 (19%) LGI1-antibody patients (p = 0.0005), and identified as neuropathic in 89% versus 58% of these, respectively.
-Typically, normal nerve conduction studies and reduced intraepidermal nerve fibre densities were observed in subsets of both cohorts.
-In LGI1-antibody patients, pain responded to immunotherapy (p = 0.008), often rapidly, with greater residual patient-rated impairment observed in CASPR2-antibody patients (p = 0.019).
-Serum CASPR2-antibodies, but not LGI1-antibodies, bound in vitro to unmyelinated human sensory neurons and rodent dorsal root ganglia, suggesting pathophysiological differences which may underlie our clinical observations.
-This article is protected by copyright.
-All rights reserved.
+Pain is a under-recognized association of leucine-rich glioma-inactivated 1 (LGI1) and contactin-associated protein-like 2 (CASPR2) antibodies.
+Of 147 patients with these autoantibodies, pain was experienced by 17 of 33 (52%) with CASPR2- versus 20 of 108 (19%) with LGI1 antibodies (p = 0.0005), and identified as neuropathic in 89% versus 58% of these, respectively.
+Typically, in both cohorts, normal nerve conduction studies and reduced intraepidermal nerve fiber densities were observed in the sampled patient subsets.
+In LGI1 antibody patients, pain responded to immunotherapy (p = 0.008), often rapidly, with greater residual patient-rated impairment observed in CASPR2 antibody patients (p = 0.019).
+Serum CASPR2 antibodies, but not LGI1 antibodies, bound in vitro to unmyelinated human sensory neurons and rodent dorsal root ganglia, suggesting pathophysiological differences that may underlie our clinical observations.
+ANN NEUROL 2021;90:683-690.

 Autoantibodies, Cell Adhesion Molecules, Neuronal, Humans, Intracellular Signaling Peptides and Proteins, Membrane Proteins, Nerve Tissue Proteins, Neuralgia, Potassium Channels, Voltage-Gated